atar-axis/xpadneo/docs/PACKAGING.md

 ## Packaging

-From v0.10 on, xpadneo provides a `Makefile` to help package maintainers avoding a lot of the duplicate work which was historically done by the installer script.
+From v0.10 on, xpadneo provides a `Makefile` to help package maintainers avoiding a lot of the duplicate work which was historically done by the installer script.
 This also allows for prefixed installation to prepare an install image before merging the package to the live system.